enkidevs/curriculum/SQL/DQL/what-is-sql/what-is-a-database-server.md

 ## Footnotes

 [1:Client-server model]
 Is a distributed communication framework over the network.
-It devides the tasks between providers of a resource/service (servers) and the ones that request a service/resource (clients).
+It divides the tasks between providers of a resource/service (servers) and the ones that request a service/resource (clients).